Advanced Herbal Course

 Now that you have gotten your feet wet with key aspects of clinical training and practice, it’s time for the fun part: envisioning and creating your own herbal practice!
 If you already have an herbal practice in place, let this lesson be an inspiration for ways you may adapt or improve your practice.
 This is the time to put a lot of your herbal training aside for a bit and focus on the ideal business you’d like to create for yourself and how to put it together.

 This unit will help you gain an understanding of what a clinical practice entails, how to acquire clinical training, what your legal responsibilities are, and how to run a practice, from keeping client records to developing intake procedures, and cultivating effective working relationships with your clients.

 Case studies are included throughout the course to illustrate imbalance experienced by real people and the clinical assessment and herbal protocols used to correct that imbalance.

 Don’t worry, you won’t be alone in your studies!
-Our program’s lively forums will allow you to meet and share other classmates, and faculty members are always just an email away.
+Our study community will allow you to meet and share other classmates, and teachers are always just an email away.
 You will be a part of a warm and supportive community learning experience as our herbal community grows, all created to solidify and support your knowledge.

 At Once, 6 months installment, 5 months installment